cvar-upm/cvar-upm.github.io/projects.md

 permalink: /projects/
 ---

-**Example projects**

-Our research projects are mainly oriented to the following two objectives:

-*Aerial robotics*.
+**Aerial robotics applications**

 Unmanned aerial vehicles (UAV) complex missions using on board sensors (i.e. vision and lidar) and on-board computing for autonomously flying in environments where GPS is not available (e.g. indoors) or where GPS doesn't provide enough accuracy (e.g. industrial inspection and/or manoeuvres close to obstacles).
 Sample of recent projects:

 - DAR Project for Aircraft Inspection” for AIRBUS Defence & Space